 - Hard and durable

-- Fits comfortably in hands
+- Fits comfortably in the hands

 - Blade can be dull easily

-Step 4: Final Cleaning can begin.
+Final Cleaning can begin.
 Just put some of the soapy water (or if you want to get fancy and have a shiny gold club a drop of oil) in the grooves and clean out all the dirt and junk that is in there with the sharpening tool.

 But if you don’t want to do this and also can’t afford a caddy, this might sound like a lot of work while still trying to enjoy your round of golf.
 Our suggestion as the most realistic solution is to bring a damp cloth and take a look before you put your clubs back into your golf bag.

 If this visual check reveals a dirty club or anything else seeming off, then clean the club.
 Otherwise, just slide it back into your bag.
-Actual use of the sharpener tool can be on an as-needed base, particularly if you have a good feel and notice something being off during your round.
+Actual use of the sharpener product can be on an as-needed base, particularly if you have a good feel and notice something being off during your round.

 It can definitely make sense after every few rounds you played.
 Pro Tip: Clean and clubs and sharpened grooves give you the confidence in your equipment that you need to focus on your swing, instead of worrying about anything else.